 Mosquito activity spikes in our local saltwater marshes

-At the end of July and continuing into August the Mosquito & Vector Management District (MVMD) received many reports of aggressive mosquitoes from residents living near the Goleta Slough.
+At the end of July and continuing into August of 2022, the Mosquito & Vector Management District (MVMD) received many reports of aggressive mosquitoes from residents living near the Goleta Slough.
 The MVMD was hard at work to address this problem by inspecting and treating well-known mosquito breeding sites.
 Unseen breeding sites which form in vast locations, like the marsh basins at the Santa Barbara Airport, are often suspected after reports of mosquitoes made by the public prior to our scheduled visits to the marsh.

 We received numerous calls and e-mails about mosquitoes from areas in the vicinity of the Goleta Slough (which begins at the ocean west of the Goleta Beach pier, winds its way under Highway 217 and continues between UCSB and the Santa Barbara Airport) .
 After just a few calls our experienced vector control technicians knew very well that the Goleta Slough likely was the epicenter of the spike in mosquitoes and the Black Salt Marsh mosquito was the culprit.